The Major Periods of Western Art

 What is Minimalism?

-Minimalism is an art movement that emerged in the United States in the 1960s and is characterized by its use of simple, geometric forms and a focus on the materiality of the artwork.
+Minimalism is an art movement that emerged in the United States in the 1960s.
+It is characterized by its use of simple, geometric forms and a focus on the artwork’s materiality.

 What is Contemporary Art?